“Agar firdaus bar roo-e zameen ast, Hameen ast-o hameen ast-o hameen ast” this is a famous Persian couplet by Amir Khusro.

 Tabak Maaz – this too is one of the most important dishes of wazwan.
 Double cooked lamb ribs that gets simmered in yogurt till tender and then fried.
 This is mostly served as a starter.

 The festival is on till 30th January and shouldn’t be missed.
-This food festival is organised in association with SAAL and Mr. Sunil Tickoo.
+This food festival is organized in association with SAAL and Mr. Sunil Tickoo.

 If you would love to read more on Kashmiri cuisine – Here is a link that I enjoyed and sharing the pleasure of what I read: